 When I go to my dentist she tells me that I need to floss.
 I hate flossing.
-I don’t floss.
-But when I have an upcoming appointment I do, vigorously.
+To be honest I don’t floss.
+Not unless I have an upcoming appointment.
+Then I do.
+Vigorously.
 Now she knows I haven’t been flossing.
 She’s not a mind reader but there are tell-tale signs.
-The harsh string marks left on my gums, still showing traces of blood from the mornings power-flossing session are the dead give away.
+The angry indentations on my bloody gums from that mornings power flossing session are the dead give away.

 We recently celebrated our eldest sons 3 year old birthday party.
 Two days later I caught him red handed pigging out on some of the remains of his birthday cake.

 “I know you were eating something.
 Daddy knows these things”.

 “How do you know Daddy Pig?” (because that’s just what he calls me now)

 “I know you were eating something because there’s chocolate all over your face”